MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -TenantAdminNotificationForDelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The TenantAdminNotificationForDelayedDelicensingEnabled parameter enables or disables weekly admin email notifications about users with pending Exchange Online license removal requests.
-Valid values are:
+The TenantAdminNotificationForDelayedDelicensingEnabled parameter enables or disables weekly admin Service Health [Service Health](https://learn.microsoft.com/en-US/microsoft-365/enterprise/view-service-health?view=o365-worldwide&WT.mc_id=365AdminCSH_inproduct). advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.Valid values are:

-- $true: Weekly email notifications about users with pending Exchange Online license removal requests are enabled.
+- $true: Weekly Service Health advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.
-- $false: Weekly email notifications about users with pending Exchange Online license removal requests are disabled.
+- $false: Disable weekly Service Health advisory notifications about count of EXO delicensed users over a period of 7 days, which are in 30 days grace period.
 This is the default value.

 The value of this parameter is meaningful on when the value of the DelayedDelicensingEnabled parameter is $true.

-Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic notifications that they're going to lose access to their mailbox.
+Use the EndUserMailNotificationForDelayedDelicensingEnabled to send affected users periodic email notifications that they're going to lose access to their mailbox.

 ```yaml
 Type: Boolean